gmdfalk/blockify/README.md

 Arch-Linux users can find blockify in the [AUR](https://aur.archlinux.org/packages/blockify/).
 Blockify comes with an example blockify_list which you may copy to ~/.blockify_list.
 The list will quickly grow as you add your own entries.
 Keep in mind that you can edit the entries to broaden the matching pattern.
-For instance, `Bloodhound Gang – The Bad Touch` will only block that song while `Blood` will block not only all Bloodhound Gang Songs but all artists whose name starts with "Blood".
+For instance, `Bloodhound Gang – The Bad Touch` will only block that song while `Blood` will block not only all Bloodhound Gang Songs but any artist whose name starts with "Blood".

 ### GUI Usage
 ![ScreenShot](http://a.pomf.se/dzngqg.png)